 ART terms indexed at the Tate (London), MoMA (NYC), The Art History Archive, and Research tools at The Getty (L.A.) … List of potential media as a vehicle for expression

 NEUROETHOLOGY was adapted from existing glossaries with a view to incorporating terms important in my own research on the reptile basal forebrain and its role in social behavior.

 NEUROPSYCHIATRIC was also adapted from on-line glossaries — sometimes only a clinical term will do

-PSYCHOLOGICAL TERMS: an extensive glossary (“More than 25,000 authoritative entries across 90 subfields of psychology.”) is maintained by the APA at https://dictionary.apa.org/
+PSYCHOLOGICAL TERMS: an extensive glossary (“More than 25,000 authoritative entries across 90 subfields of psychology.”) is maintained by the American Psychological Association: https://dictionary.apa.org/